Donald Trump Jr. Faces Backlash For Saying Arlington Cemetery Reminds Him Of His Family’s Sacrifices

 — Matt Gaetz (@mattgaetz) November 8, 2019

-Democratic Representative Ruben Gallego from Arizona, who served in the Iraq War, took issue with his statement.
+Democratic Rep. Ruben Gallego from Arizona, who served in the Iraq War, took issue with his statement.

 “Eight men I served with are buried in Section 60 of Arlington.
 I visit them monthly,” he wrote.
 “Even if Donald JR. lived a 1,000 years he will never even get close to being as good and honorable as they were.
 Sacrifice is only a word to the Trumps.”